Legalisation of documents from Sri Lanka for use in the Netherlands

 - It must be translated into English, French, German or Dutch.

 - If the sworn translator is registered outside the Netherlands, you must also have the translation legalised.

 Which documents can be legalised?

 You can have various documents legalised, such as diplomas and certificates.
 The most common documents are extracts from civil status records.
-You will need to allow about three months' processing time for requesting documents in Sri Lanka.
+You will need to allow about three to six months' processing time for requesting documents in Sri Lanka.

 - an official copy of a divorce certificate

 - an official copy of a death certificate

 Ask the Sri Lankan authorities where you can get these documents.

 You can get this document from the Central Record Room in Colombo or from the ‘Divisional Secretariat’ in your place of birth.